 Blurred vision can affect pregnant women at any time during pregnancy, usually due to fluctuating hormones.
 In the vast majority of cases, a woman’s vision will return to normal within a few weeks following delivery.
 Rarely, blurred vision may be caused by serious pregnancy-related medical conditions, so it’s important to alert your physician and your eye doctor if you notice a change in your eyesight.

-At Drs Alan B. Schlussel and Christine Law, O.D., we treat patients with all sorts of visual conditions, including pregnancy-related blurred vision.
+At Dr. Alan Schlussel & Associates, we treat patients with all sorts of visual conditions, including pregnancy-related blurred vision.
 Read on to learn more about its causes and how it can be managed.

 How Can Pregnancy Cause Blurred Vision?